mimocha/thaime/python-engine/README.md

 # Thaime Python IBus IME Implementation

-This directory contains a Python implementation of a dummy Input Method Engine (IME) that interfaces with IBus for Thai language input.
-The implementation is based on the ibus-tmpl template and focuses on minimal functionality with comprehensive keystroke logging.
+This directory contains a Python implementation of an Input Method Engine (IME) that interfaces with IBus for Thai language input.

-## Success Criteria ✅

-All success criteria have been met:

-- ✅ **Python code runs without error**: All modules import successfully and execute without exceptions
-- ✅ **IME is registered properly with IBus**: Engine appears in `ibus list-engine` output
-- ✅ **IME can be selected via ibus-setup CLI**: Engine can be activated with `ibus engine thaime-python`
-- ✅ **IME does not freeze when selected**: Engine runs continuously and responds to events
-- ✅ **Keystrokes are logged through the IME**: Comprehensive logging of all key events with detailed information

-## Architecture

-The implementation consists of several key components:
+The implementation is based on the Python [ibus-tmpl template](https://github.com/phuang/ibus-tmpl).

-### Files
+## Files

 - **`main.py`**: Main entry point with IBus component registration and event loop
 - **`engine.py`**: Core IME engine with keystroke processing and logging